Aggravated Robbery/Simple Robbery

 The difference between the two is that a Class 3 crime merits a mandatory enhanced sentence due to the associated violent act involved when the accused individual displays a weapon.

 When a person is arrested for committing either a Class 3 felony or a Class 4 felony robbery in Colorado, the need for legal representation is paramount.
 Whether the defendant actually committed the robbery or not, a good felony defense lawyer will defend the actions of the accused individual as well as their rights throughout the legal process.

 The Kohn Law Firm has experienced Colorado Springs criminal defense attorneys who will aggressively fight for your rights in an increasingly complex legal arena.

-We works with clients to understand each case and uncover evidence to mitigate or eliminate charges.
+We work with clients to understand each case and uncover evidence to mitigate or eliminate charges.

-Anyone who is charged with committing a felony robbery within the state of Colorado, whether with or without a weapon, can benefit from consulting a dedicated aggravated robbery/simple robbery defense attorney whose mission involves protecting the rights of the accused.
+Anyone who is charged with committing a felony robbery within the state of Colorado with or without a weapon, can benefit from consulting a dedicated aggravated robbery/simple robbery defense attorney whose mission involves protecting the rights of the accused.

 If you or someone you know is facing potential criminal charges in Colorado Springs, contact The Kohn Law Firm anytime at 719-328-9555.
 Book your FREE, confidential, no-obligation consultation now.

 The strongest defense depends on building an aggressive defense now.